vector233/go-singpass/docs/API.md

 2. **Error Handling**: Always check and handle errors appropriately
 3. **Context Usage**: Use context for timeout and cancellation control
 4. **Resource Cleanup**: Always call `client.Close()` when done
+5. **State Storage**: Use Redis for production environments for better scalability and persistence
-5. **Redis Security**: Use Redis AUTH and secure network configuration
+6. **Redis Security**: When using Redis, configure AUTH and secure network settings
-6. **Logging**: Implement proper logging for debugging and monitoring
+7. **Logging**: Implement proper logging for debugging and monitoring

 ## Rate Limiting

 Singpass has rate limiting in place.
 Ensure your application:

 1. Implements proper retry logic with exponential backoff
-2. Caches JWKS appropriately (default: 24 hours)
+2. Fetches JWKS only when needed (keys are cached during token validation)
 3. Doesn't make unnecessary requests to Singpass endpoints

 ## Testing